O'Donnell: Cubs, Bears, Sox -- where didn't Andy McKenna leave his mark?

 Before his death Tuesday at age 93, McKenna would have a hand in a remarkable number of high-juice items on the Chicago business and sports skyscape.

-WHEN THE MCCASKEY BEARS NEEDED to beat back Jerry Reinsdorf's 1985 attempt to purchase a 3.23 percent chunk held by the departed Jim Finks, McKenna helped structure the financials.
+WHEN THE MCCASKEY BEARS NEEDED to beat back Jerry Reinsdorf's 1985 attempt to purchase a 3.23% chunk held by the departed Jim Finks, McKenna helped structure the financials.

 His reward was a seat on the team's compact board of directors.

 Four years later, the McCaskeys once again needed assistance.
-Messy estate matters not settled until long after the 1979 death of George "Mugs" Halas Jr. left more than 19 percent of the team up for bids.
+Messy estate matters not settled until long after the 1979 death of George "Mugs" Halas Jr. left more than 19% of the team up for bids.

 Again, enter McKenna.
-He enlisted longtime chum Pat Ryan to put up most of the money.
+He enlisted Pat Ryan to put up most of the money.

-Ryan wound up with 17.7 percent of the Bears, a stake he retains to this day.
-McKenna was rewarded with 2 percent.
+Ryan wound up with 17.7% of the Bears, a stake he retains to this day.
+McKenna was rewarded with 2%.
 Ryan's investment is now estimated to be worth more than $600 million.

 MCKENNA'S BUSINESS BASE WAS The Schwarz Paper Co. -- now Schwarz Supply Source -- in Morton Grove.